The Best Workers’ Compensation Insurance Companies for 2023

 The Hartford serves more than 1 million commercial customers and has been in business for over 200 years.
 With such a long track record in various forms of commercial insurance, The Hartford has one of the strongest reputations of any insurer.
 The Hartford maintains an A+ rating with the Better Business Bureau, an indication that The Hartford is trustworthy in dealing with its customers.

 One downside of The Hartford is its J.D.
 Power rating.
 According to the most recent J.D.
-Power Small Commercial Insurance Study, The Hartford scored an 819 out of 1,000 for customer satisfaction, which was below average in the category.
+Power Small Commercial Insurance Study, The Hartford scored 819 out of 1,000 for customer satisfaction, which was below average in the category.

 Coverage Options

-The Hartford’s workers compensation coverage is some of the best on the market today.
-The Hartford goes above and beyond what many other insurers provide in their standard packages with features like voluntary compensation, pay for loss of earnings, and stop gap coverage for employer liability, all of which would require endorsements with other carriers.
+The Hartford’s workers’ compensation coverage is some of the best on the market today.
+The Hartford goes above and beyond what many other insurers provide in their standard packages with features like voluntary compensation, pay for loss of earnings, and stop-gap coverage for employer liability, all of which would require endorsements with other carriers.
 The Hartford also offers extended coverages (with slightly higher premiums) that include greater liability protections than the industry standard.

 In addition to the features described above, The Hartford also has several fairly unique offerings in terms of care and treatment.
 For one, they have one of the largest networks of medical providers and pharmacies addressing workplace injuries—more than 1 million and 65,000, respectively—and nurse case managers to coordinate care and treatment.
 This means that The Hartford’s workers’ compensation policies effectively address not only the financial implications of an incident but also injured workers’ health and wellbeing.